 Taking ART therapy is very manageable; yet it isn’t necessarily easy.
 These drugs must be taken at the right time, every single day.
 Also, a range of side effects may occur, including: diarrhea, nausea, rash, vivid dreams, or abnormal distribution of body fat.
 And, especially if medications are taken incorrectly or inconsistently, the virus can mutate, or change, into a strain resistant to treatment.
 The good news is that there are now several HIV medications that are only taken once a day.
 If there is resistant virus, however, these may not work and other medication options must be used.

 If your disease has progressed to AIDS, your treatment may also include drugs to combat and prevent certain infections.

 How Do I Know If the HIV Treatments Are Working?

 Your doctor can monitor how well your HIV treatment is working by measuring the amount of HIV in your blood (also called the viral load.)
 The goal of treatment is to get the viral load undetectable on labs tests; ideally less than 20 copies.
-This does not mean the virus is gone or cured, it means the medication is working and must be continued.
+This does not mean the virus is gone or cured; rather, it means the medication is working and must be continued.